-That said, the Fujifilm X-S10 I had produced some excellent-quality images.
+The Fujifilm X-S10 produces excellent-quality images.
 As usual with a Fuji camera, the colours are great, with an interpretation to suit most tastes.
-The Default exposure mode also proved reliable – backed by the accurate preview in the viewfinder which ensures you only apply exposure compensation when it’s required.
+The default exposure mode also proves reliable – backed by the accurate preview in the viewfinder which ensures you only apply exposure compensation when it’s required.

 Fujifilm X-S10 Image Quality

-The results produced by the production sample of the Fuji X-S10 appear to confirm that the new camera is capable of producing identical images to the X-T4.
-Noise is controlled very well throughout the native sensitivity (ISO) range, and only a hint of fine detail is lost the out of focus areas of ISo 12,800 Jpegs.
-As yet, I can’t process the raw files to compare the results.
+Examining the results from the Fuji X-S10 confirms that the new camera is capable of producing identical images to the superb X-T4.
+Noise is controlled very well throughout the native sensitivity (ISO) range, however, I recommend shooting raw files from ISO 6400 upwards as some of the finer detail is lost from the highest ISO Jpegs.

 As it has the same sensor, processing engine and autofocus (AF) algorithm as the Fujifilm X-T4, the Fuji X-S10’s focus acquisition and AF tracking should be the same as the flagship camera’s.

-As the camera I had was pre-production, I haven’t carried out a full range of tests on it, but naturally, I subjected it to some Ottofocus testing and it coped well.
-With the activate AF point over Otto, my border terrier, the X-S10 was able to keep him sharp as he ran around a field.
+Naturally, I have subjected the X-S10 to some Ottofocus testing and it coped well.
+With the active AF point over Otto, my border terrier, the X-S10 is able to keep him sharp as he runs around a field.
 Happy days.